tumble-weed/myhelp/help.md

 uvicorn server:app --reload --host 0.0.0.0 --port 8002
 # git different gitusers for different directories
 # or set crenetials when you login, and use that just within that session. in envvariables $GH
-# fastapi mounting static files
+# python fastapi mounting static files
 app.mount("/", StaticFiles(directory=".", html=True), name="static")
 # passing variables to subshells